SpektraSystems/Check-Point-Labs/technical_deep_dive/Exercise 2- Access the CCSECCSA Host Lab Server and VMs.md

-# Exercise 2: Access the CCSE/CCSA Host Lab Server and VMs
+# Access the CCSE/CCSA Host Lab Server and VMs

 **In this exercise, you will take remote of the CCSE/CCSA Lab Server**
 1. Copy the CCSE/CCSA Host DNS Name from lab details webpage/email